stratapp-ai/stratapp-ai.github.io/about.md

   For 30 years strategy formation, communication and execution has been flawed.

-  The age old paradigms of static docs and top down control are holding us back.
-As a result, executing strategy has rarely met expectations.
+  The old paradigms of top-down and static docs are holding us back.
+For most organizations, executing strategy rarely meets expectations.

   It is time we fixed this.